Men's skirts: Revival

-America is also not without its own contemporary advocates of skirts as menswear.
+The U.S. is also not without its own contemporary advocates of skirts as menswear.
 One male blogger denies that skirts are exclusively feminine garments and suggests that the prevailing societal view reflects a "symbology of power" that persisted even in wake of the women's liberation movement.
 He suggests an apparent causality paradox in the perception of skirts as exclusively womenswear: "are skirts perceived as feminine because women wear them or do women wear them because skirts are perceived as feminine?"
 Though lamenting the lack of skirts designed specifically for men, he discusses in detail how to "advance a viewpoint of masculine aesthetics" in his how-to guide for men.
 Other internet denizens echo these sentiments (with varying degrees of anonymity) in the "Skirt Cafe" internet forum "dedicated to exploring, promoting and advocating skirts and kilts as a fashion choice for men."
 The forum's moderators conspicuously assert that "this is NOT a transvestite or crossdresser forum.
 We are committed to a fundamentally masculine gender identity."